 Changes to the accessibility standards which replace Lifetime Homes, which were introduced in 2015 now require developments to provide step free access to dwellings.
 Where these entrances are above the ground level access, these should then be provided with a lift to provide access.
-In this case, two flats at the ground floor would be M4(3) compliant while the twelve flats at the 1st, 2nd and 3rd floor level would not be M4(2) or M4(3) compliant.
+In this case, flats at the ground floor would be M4(2).
+All remaining flats would be M4(1) compliant.
 The London Plan states in policy 3.8 that where it can be demonstrated that the provision of a lift may cause practical difficulties, have implications for the viability of schemes or the affordability of service charges, the scheme can fall back to the implementation of standard M4(1).
 Given that the proposed development would need to provide a lift which would undermine the objective of delivering 100% affordable housing, affordable to tenants who are nominees from the London Borough of Barnet, it is considered that that policy 3.8 of the London Plan supports the provision of units complying with standard M4(1).